evanblasband/the-evan-blockchain-and-cryptocurrency/README.md

 Conducting a transaction:
 ![](videos/conduct-transactions.gif)

-Mine a block of transactions to the blockchian:
+Mine a block of transactions to the blockchain:
 ![](videos/mine-block-to-blockchain.gif)

 ## Backend